Article History

 Instrument Column

-In .it, instrument column values don't take up space either, so trimming them is not typically important.
+In .it, most instrument column data is compressed away, so trimming it is not typically important.
 In fact, it should be discouraged if using Munch.py and Instrument mode both.
 This is because one of the thing Munch cuts space through is the Sample Map within the Instrument settings - all notes that the script deems "unused" get assigned a garbage value pointing to a nonexistent sample.
 How does it check for something "unused"?
 It looks for each value next to the note in the instrument column.
 This will probably cause some notes to make no sound at all.

 This has a notable interaction if you're using Gx in the volume column and removing the value in the instrument column to keep its volume consistent (this is just a quirky .it behavior - if the previous note was at a non-default volume, the new portamento note will play at default volume unless you do this).
 If that new note doesn't appear anywhere else in your module, Munch will still interpret this as an "unused" note and it won't make sound in your munched module.